Wagmi-Tech-Co/Wagmi-Tech-Payment-Link-MCP-Server/README.md

 **Turkey's First Payment MCP Server**

-The Wagmi Tech Payment MCP Server is a Model Context Protocol (MCP) server that provides seamless integration with Turkish payment service providers, allowing developers and AI agents to create and manage payment links effortlessly.
+The Wagmi Tech Payment MCP Server is a Model Context Protocol (MCP) server that provides seamless integration with payment service providers, allowing developers and AI agents to create and manage payment links effortlessly.

 ## Use Cases